 Mahjong: I LOVE mahjong.
 This is a popular game and gambling game across China, Taiwan, and some other southeast Asian countries.
 Both Eleanor and Rachel say that they learned the game from their mothers, signifying that it is a skill that is passed from generation to generation.
 Now for those of you who don’t know how to play the game, the scene where Rachel gives Eleanor the winning hand before revealing her tiles is crucial to the significance of their conversation and the ending of the movie.

 Eleanor was never truly accepted when she married Nick’s father, a fact she shares with Rachel.
 However, she returns the coldness to Rachel despite going through the same hell herself.
 When Rachel tells Eleanor that she will have her, a lowly immigrant bastard child, to thank when she happily watches her son with the “right” wife, she gives her the winning tile Eleanor needs.
 Eleanor wins, revealing her tiles only to be shocked to see Rachel’s tiles.
 Had Rachel kept her tile, she would have won the game over Eleanor.
-Instead, she chose to give up that winning tile and hand the victory to Eleanor, signaling that she could have won the war by scoring Nick and winning the Mahjong game but she was no longer interested in playing in Eleanor’s game.
+During the game, Eleanor had taken tiles thrown out by others, meaning she relied on others to master her winning hand.
+Rachel did not.
+She created a winning set and drew her winning tile all on her own, just like she did in real life.
+And in real life, she chose to give up that winning tile and hand the victory to Eleanor, signaling that she could have won the war by scoring Nick and winning the Mahjong game but she was no longer interested in playing in Eleanor’s game.
 To those who grew up with the game, this was a brilliant way to draw everyone’s personal relations with Chinese traditions into a crucial scene in the movie.

 THE GENERATIONAL GAP